 The DMG team has extensive experience mentoring founders and their successors in handling all issues associated with a private family enterprise.
 We educate and guide families to effectively handle concerns like conflict resolution, mission and vision planning, training the rising generations, as well as successfully passing the baton to them.

-At DMG, we want your family and family business to thrive, both now and in the future.
 We accomplish this by collaborating with your team of advisors to develop a plan that aligns with the vision and skills of your family members.
 Our coaching includes:

 - Helping families come together around a shared vision and mission for their family and their business.